MatijaNovosel/tri-state-checkbox/main.md

 ## Starting off

-I'll be using Vite for this project since it is a nice alternative to webpack as a build tool and development server written by Evan You himself.
+I'll be using Vite for this project since it is a nice alternative to webpack as a build tool and development server.
 Use your package manager of choice to create a project, I'll go with `yarn`:

 `yarn create vite`